henry2004y/Batsrus.jl/README.md

 * 2D/3D region cut from the whole domain
 * Interpolation from unstructured to structured data
 * Data format conversion to VTK
-* Data visualization through multiple plotting libraries
+* Data visualization via Makie, PyPlot, and Plots

 For more details, please check the [document][Batsrus-doc].

 ## Prerequisites

 * Julia 1.6+
 * (Optional) Python and Matplotlib

 ## Installation